-The Postdoctoral Fellowship at the Vanderbilt University Psychological and Counseling Center (thePCC) is designed to provide advanced training to clinical and counseling psychologists who wish to build a career and assume leadership positions within a fast-paced, multidisciplinary university counseling center setting.
-The PCC is a large and well utilized counseling center that provides an array of services to both undergraduates and graduate students.
+The Postdoctoral Fellowship at the Vanderbilt University Counseling Center (VUCC) is designed to provide advanced training to clinical and counseling psychologists who wish to build a career and assume leadership positions within a fast-paced, multidisciplinary university counseling center setting.
+The VUCC is a large and well utilized counseling center that provides an array of services to both undergraduates and graduate students.
 Services include individual and group counseling, cognitive and psycho-educational testing, biofeedback, outreach, pharmacotherapy, on-call/crisis response, and triage opportunities.
 Under the supervision of two licensed psychologists, postdoctoral fellows assume many of the functions and responsibilities of center staff and are afforded ongoing opportunities, both formal and informal, for collaboration and consultation with a wide range of mental health providers.
 Below you will find a more complete description of the postdoctoral fellowship experience, including our training philosophy, training responsibilities, opportunities for specialization, practical considerations of the position, and application information.

 The postdoctoral year is one in which the fellow is transitioning from the status of “student in training” to that of that of licensed professional.
-The PCC training staff recognizes this important developmental transition and seeks to provide an extensive training experience that both supports and challenges fellows to make meaningful contributions through their direct clinical service, as well as through consultation, weekly staff meetings, and case conference discussions.
+The VUCC training staff recognizes this important developmental transition and seeks to provide an extensive training experience that both supports and challenges fellows to make meaningful contributions through their direct clinical service, as well as through consultation, weekly staff meetings, and case conference discussions.
 While fellows function within a training capacity, they are viewed and approached as valuable members of the clinical staff.
 From this perspective, fellows are seen as being early in their career but at an advanced level in terms of training.
 Thus, emphasis is placed on assisting fellows in continuing to cultivate their knowledge, skill, and overall professional identity, as well as to meet their hours towards licensure.
-Trainees are also expected to serve as colleagues to the clinical and administrative staff, and also serve as models of professionalism for the practicum students and pre-doctoral interns who train at the PCC.
+Trainees are also expected to serve as colleagues to the clinical and administrative staff, and also serve as models of professionalism for the practicum students and pre-doctoral interns who train at the VUCC.

-The PCC utilizes the biopsychosocial model in conceptualizing and attending to the students we see.
+The VUCC utilizes the biopsychosocial model in conceptualizing and attending to the students we see.
 Our staff considers the interplay between these three areas and the larger cultural context in which they unfold to be of key importance when approaching assessment, diagnosis, and treatment planning.
-The emphasis placed on diagnosis and treatment planning, combined with the many services located at the PCC requires that staff and trainees fully invest in a team approach to serving our students.
+The emphasis placed on diagnosis and treatment planning, combined with the many services located at the VUCC requires that staff and trainees fully invest in a team approach to serving our students.
 To this end, the training philosophy of the center is also grounded in the spirit of thoughtful collaboration and communication.

 Primary responsibilities associated with the postdoctoral fellowship position are as follows: